magentabusiness/magentabusiness.github.io/docs/trendz/prediction.md

 * *Multivariable Prophet* - evolves from the Prophet forecast model, enabling the simultaneous prediction of interconnected time series.
 This becomes particularly advantageous when dealing with numerous interconnected variables that warrant predictive insights.
 * *Arima* - combines autoregressive and moving average aspects to anticipate upcoming values founded on historical observations.
 This approach adeptly accommodates trends and seasonal variations ingrained within the dataset.
 * *Linear Regression* - a fundamental statistical method, comes into play to anticipate a dependent variable’s trajectory grounded in one or more independent variables.
 This technique establishes a linear connection between variables, forming the foundation for making forecasts.
 * *Custom Model* - you can write our own multivariable time series prediction model using any Python libraries.
-In this case you provide a model source and Trendz is responsible for inserting input dataset from ThingsBoard and process forecasted output.
+In this case you provide a model source and Trendz is responsible for inserting input dataset from IoT Hub and process forecasted output.

 **Segment Strategy:**  Trendz prediction models perform specific data preprocessing to align input telemetry data into the required format.
 This process includes filling gaps, aggregating data by a specified time unit, and applying aggregation functions.